ProgrammingMyLife/statstok/README.md

 # Statstok
 <center> A simple python script that scrapes tiktok account's likes and followers using bs4 and requests </center>

+#### Note :

+This project does not work anymore, and is no longer maintained.
 ## Functions

 ```get_followers(username)``` will return the username's follower count